kyverno/kyverno-authz/website/docs/tutorials/ingress-nginx.md

 EOF
 ```

-The `nginx.ingress.kubernetes.io/auth-url` annotation points to `localhost:9081` because the Kyverno Authz Server sidecar is injected into the Ingress NGINX controller pod and runs locally on port 9081 (HTTP).
-The Ingress is configured for host `myapp.com` and path `/api/v1/*` to match the ValidatingPolicy conditions.

 ### Deploy cert-manager

 The Kyverno Authz Server comes with a validation webhook and needs a certificate to let the api server call into it.